-The straightfoward teachings of Shifus (teachers), including their talks, actions, and even facial expressions, have been highly valued throughout the history of Zen.
-By directly pointing out students’ weaknesses and obstacles by any means necessary, such teachings have led students to break through the dualistic forms that they persist on, deepened their Zen experience, and revealed their true nature.
-Therefore, Shifus’ straightforward teachings are respectively regarded as the finger pointing at the moon.
+The straightforward teachings of Shifus (teachers), including their talks, actions, and even facial expressions, have been highly valued throughout the history of Zen.
+By directly pointing out students’ weaknesses and obstacles by any means necessary, such teachings have led students to break through the dualistic forms that they persist with, deepen their Zen experience, and reveal their true nature.
+Therefore, Shifus’ straightforward teachings are respectfully regarded as “the finger pointing at the moon.”

-However, when the Shifus’ teachings hit at the students’ heart, it doesn’t feel “that good.”
-Most of the time, the students just get confused, annoyed, or even infuriated.
-Some defend themselves persistently; others get lost in the Shifu’s words and cannot find the clue; very few get through the forms of their persistence and agitation from the Shifu’s teaching and further their Zen practice.
+However, when the Shifus’ teachings hit at the students’ hearts, it doesn’t feel that good.
+Most of the time, the students get confused, annoyed, or even infuriated.
+Some defend themselves persistently, while others get lost in the Shifu’s words and cannot find the clue.
+Very few get through the forms of their persistence and agitation from the Shifu’s teaching to further their Zen practice.

-As students of None Zen Center, we, fortunately and unfortunately, have the straightforward teachings from our Shifus all the time.
-These teachings are given in Shifus’ lectures, during dialogs between Shifus and us, and in Shifus’ comments on our Zen diaries in emails.
-Now we have started to write them down and share them with you.
+As students of the None Zen Center, we, fortunately and unfortunately, have straightforward teachings from our Shifus all the time.
+These teachings are given in the Shifus’ lectures, during dialogues between the Shifus and us, and in emails with the Shifus’ comments on our Zen diaries.
+We have started to write them down to share them with you.
 We call these valuable teachings “Zen Talks.”
-We hope you get hit by the Zen Talks and soon you will say Zen talks!
+We hope you get hit by the Zen Talks, and soon you will say Zen talks!